NREL/OCHRE/README.md

 website](https://www.nrel.gov/grid/ochre.html) and from the [Powered By OCHRE](https://www.youtube.com/watch?v=B5elLVtYDbI) webinar recording.

+If you use OCHRE for your research or other projects, please fill out our [user survey](https://forms.office.com/g/U4xYhaWEvs).

 ## Installation

 OCHRE can be installed using `pip` from the command line: